310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 They were cherished by their company, but at the same time, it meant they didn’t do any collaborations with other mascots or events.

-So they ended up handing the spotlight over to new mascot characters, and became one with the past.
+So they ended up handing the spotlight over to new yurucharas, and became one with the past.

 That might be why they saw us Ryuseitai in a positive light — Because we weren’t afraid to take on a new look, despite being a long-established unit.
 {% endbubble %}